Time zone: UTC +7 hours

 Please note, TransIndus does not endorse any shop or factory outlet.
 We, or any of our associate offices, are not responsible for any shopping and related problems, although we assure you of any help that we can provide.

 The electric voltage in Cambodia is supplied at 230 volt AC.
-Most English electric appliances work well, but a universal adapter is needed.
+Most English electric appliances work well, but a universal adaptor is needed.